CDCgov/ixa/examples/load-people/README.md

 # Example: People and Person Properties

-This example demonstrates the following features related to adding people and their related properties to a simulation:
+This example demonstrates the following features related to people and their related properties:

-* Adding people
+* Adding people to a simulation
 * Defining person properties and initializing them
 * Loading a population of people and their properties from a csv file
 * Assigning person properties from a external module, including assigning initial/default values